Top Tips for Cycling Saddle Comfort!

 Our German Partners Gebiomized provide us with world-class saddle analysis software meaning we can view and analyse where you are sitting with ease.

-There will always be a component of ‘soft tissue’ load however, balancing this with appropriate bony load will alleviate most of the problems that arise from excessive pressure such as saddle sores and improve your saddle comfort.
+There will always be a component of ‘soft tissue’ load however, balancing this with appropriate bony load will alleviate most saddle pain that arises from excessive pressure or friction.

 1. Your overall position changes saddle comfort